English: number or % of [specify] who passed the provided test

 6) Calculate the indicator’s value by dividing the number of participants who attained the minimum required knowledge/skills by the total number of tested participants and multiply the number by 100.
 For example, 40 participants who passed the test divided by 50 participants who took the test multiplied by 100 equals 80% success rate.

-Disaggregate the results by sex and other important criteria, depending on your project’s context and focus.
+Disaggregate the results by gender and other important criteria, depending on your project’s context and focus.